-- 1. Record the values in titration table and plot a curve of pH versus ml of NaOH added. - 2.
-Calculate the pH of the weak acid HA solution at the beginning and after the addition of 3ml, 5ml, and 10ml of NaOH (pKa = 4.76) - 3.
-Compare your calculated pH values with those obtained from the curve. - 4.
-Determine the pKa value of weak acid, and compare its value with the theoretical value - 5.
-At what pH-range did the acid show buffering behavior?
-What are the chemical species at that region, what are their proportions?
+- 1. Record the values in titration table and plot a Curve of pH versus ml of NaOH added. - 2.
+Calculate the pH of the weak acid HA solution at 0 ml of NaOH and after the addition of 3 ml, 5 ml, and 10 ml of NaOH.
+(Pka = 4.76) - 3.
+Compare your calculated pH values with those obtained from the Curve. - 4.
+Determine the pKa value of weak acid from the curve, and compare the value with the theoretical value - 5.
+At what pH range did the acid show the best buffering behaviour??
+What are the chemical species in that region, and what are their proportions?
 What is the buffer capacity range?